-Across the week of Monday 16 to Thursday 19 May, we will be hosting a 45 minute webinar at 1:00pm (AEST) each day – please join us as our speakers share insights on their own families, the importance of family, and how we can assist all families to prosper.
+Across the week of Monday 15 to Friday 19 May, we will be hosting a 45-minute webinar at 1:00pm (AEST) each day – please join us as our speakers share insights on their own families, the importance of family, and how we can assist all families to prosper.

 Kathy Karatasas has worked extensively in statutory and oversight agencies, delivering and managing a range of child and family services including child protection, adolescent and women’s health, early intervention and permanency care programs.

 She has a strong commitment to driving services which influence positive wellbeing outcomes and is a strong advocate for sector practice improvements in working with and supporting children and families from culturally and linguistically diverse (CALD) backgrounds.

 Kathy currently leads the Settlement Services International‘s (SSI) Multicultural Child and Family Program, which delivers family preservation and out of home care programs including services to support refugee children who have no family in Australia.